dailyquinn/Mumble-Multilaunch/README.md

 # Mumble-Multilaunch
-A simple script to launch multiple, independent isntances of the Mumble VOIP client.
+A simple script to launch multiple, independent instances of the Mumble VOIP client.

 This script is intended to be placed in a _secondary_ copy of mumble that has already been set up with a configuration override file. (mumble.ini)